ndikintum/url_shortener/README.md

    npm install -g
    ```

-4. Set up your environment variables by creating a `.env` file in the root directory of the project and add the following variables:
+4. Set up your environment variables by creating a `.env` file in the root directory of the project:

 ## Usage